 This small Trust was transferred to the House in August 2012 with a value of £17,981.
 It was principally for the benefit of retired domestic servants, but The House can also use it to disburse for other purposes.
 No awards were made in the year.

 George Craig Trust (Endowment fund and Restricted fund):

-Grants awarded by the George Craig Trust Committee amounted to £20,000.
-Grants of £1,000 each were given to assist in the education of 13 students.
-In addition, a grant of £7,000 was awarded to the Glasgow City Council's Maths Project.
+Grants awarded by the George Craig Trust Committee amounted to £11,000.
+Grants of £1,000 each were given to assist in the education of 11 students.